AllureOfTheStars/Allure/PLAYING.md

 On Winning and Dying
 --------------------

-You win the game if you escape the dungeon alive.
-Your score is the sum of all gold you've plundered plus 100gp for each gem.
+You win the game if you escape the spaceship alive.
+Your score is the sum of all gold coins you've plundered plus 100 gold for each gem.
 Only the loot in possession of the party members on level 1 counts (the rest is considered MIA).

 If all heroes die, your score is halved and only the treasure carried by the last standing hero counts.
-You are free to start again from the first level of the dungeon, but all your wealth and items are gone and the dungeon and it's treasure look differently.
+You are free to start again from the first level, but all your wealth and items are gone and the spaceship and it's treasure look differently.

 Savegame directory